10 Things Amazon Echo Can't Do Yet

 Currently you can't make hands-free calls to landlines or mobile phones like the Google Home, but I expect Amazon to make this available in the coming months.

-There are also major privacy concerns because you can't specifically block individual contacts yet.
-Amazon plans to address those problems in the coming weeks.
+There were also major privacy concerns because you couldn't specifically block individual contacts, but Amazon has since fixed that issue.

 8. Portable Wireless Charging